 We will ensure children are taught about safeguarding, including online safety.
 This will be covered through PSHE and in particular the Relationships and Sex Education part of PSHE.
 More detail of this can be found in our Relationships & Sex Education Policy.
-Supporting resources for this can be found in Para 94 of KCSIE
+Supporting resources for this can be found in Pg 32 Para 119-122 KCSIE.
+In addition the DfE resource Teaching about relationships, sex and health is an excellent source of information and has been used to plan our PSHE programme.